 Ruth Davidson Hahn, President and Artistic Director of Ruth Davidson Hahn & Company, Director and Professional Teacher of Dance for Parkinson’s and Movement & Music

 Ruth founded Ruth Davidson Hahn & Company in 2001 in Lincoln, Nebraska.
-She is also a founding member and 21 year veteran dancer of the world renowned Mark Morris Dance Group from 1980 – 2001, and a Stanley J. Wertheimer Fellow of 2013 specially trained in the internationally acclaimed Dance for PD® method out of NYC founded by the Brooklyn Parkinson Group and the Mark Morris Dance Group.
+She is also a founding member and 21 year veteran dancer of the world renowned Mark Morris Dance Group from 1980 – 2001, a 2013 Stanley J. Wertheimer Fellow specially trained in the internationally acclaimed Dance for PD® method, and specially trained with Lifetime Arts, national leaders in creative aging program development.

 While performing and teaching in her years with MMDG nationally and internationally, Ruth also choreographed and had her own works performed at notable venues, including the Jacob’s Pillow Dance Festival and the Edinburgh International Festival.
 As a dancer with MMDG, Ruth participated in numerous internationally broadcast television programs, including the two award winning productions Falling Down Stairs, with cellist Yo Yo Ma, and Dido and Aeneas.
 She served as rehearsal director and assistant to the choreographer on many projects with Mark Morris, including two episodes of the PBS series, Sesame Street, for the Children’s Television Workshop.